apache/arrow/cpp/README.md

 `$CLANG_TOOLS_PATH` or by passing `-DClangTools_PATH=$PATH_TO_CLANG_TOOLS` when
 invoking CMake.

+Additionally, all CMake files should go through an automatic formatter.
+You'll need Python 3 and [cmake_format](https://github.com/cheshirekow/cmake_format)
+installed.
+Then in the top-level directory run the `run-cmake-format.py` script.

 ## Checking for ABI and API stability

 To build ABI compliance reports, you need to install the two tools